Mindgreppers/lifemaker_web/content/_index.md

 # Donate

 Since we are a for people and by people initiative, we thrive via mutual contribution and monetary donations.
+In order to donate please get in touch with us via email or Watsapp, as we don't have an online payment mechanism right now.
 Shall you donate, it will help us

+- operations and infrastructure building
 - Workshops, events, travel and communication
 - build and host our online resources, forum and applications
-- sustain some of our full time volunteers
+- help sustain our full time contributors
-- operations and infrastructure building
-- needs of member families
+- empowering help to member families

 ## Call to the tribe